Luflosi/dyndnsd/README.md

 - Support HTTP basic auth
 - Improve documentation
 - Add some simpler tests in Rust in addition to the NixOS test
-- Make use of the `ipv6lanprefix` sent by FRITZ!Boxes
+- Make use of the `ipv6lanprefix` sent by FRITZ!Boxes, see [this guide](https://fritz.com/service/wissensdatenbank/dok/FRITZ-Box-4060/30_Dynamic-DNS-in-FRITZ-Box-einrichten/)
 - Add reverse DNS records
 - Fix the problem where changing the domains in the config file does not immediately update the domains
 - Implement https://datatracker.ietf.org/doc/html/rfc2136 instead of calling nsupdate and integrate zonegen
+- Allow using with ddclient
+- Add instructions for different update clients
+- Add reverse DNS entries

 ## License